-We see many female drivers in other branches of motorsport.
+We see many female drivers in other branches of motorsport, from female MotoGP riders to female NASCAR drivers.
 From Danica Patrick to Sophia Flörsch and Alice Powell, there’s no shortage of female racing drivers in the world.
 However, making it to the pinnacle of racing is a challenge on its own.

 Despite what many people believe, the physical and demanding aspect of driving a Formula 1 car can be overcome by a female racing driver.
 After all, we often see female fighter pilots – undergoing similar if not more physical strain than F1 drivers – in our modern society, which shows the flaws in the argument of the sport being too physically demanding.

 That said, the nature of driving a Formula 1 car is brutal, and it is an extremely challenging environment to be in, not only physically but also mentally.
 Thus, Formula 1 drivers are extreme athletes who need to be super fit and have to be able to withstand massive amounts of G-forces consistently.

 Any driver that enters the sport, not just female drivers, must undergo a lot of training, both physically and mentally, in order to be successful in it.
 This racing fitness comes with years of experience in motorsport, climbing through the ranks of junior levels.

 Formula 1 drivers start out in motorsport from an extremely young age.
 In the majority of cases, most modern Formula 1 drivers started their racing careers no later than the age of 6.
 There just hasn’t been as much of a push for getting young females into the sport at this young an age as there has for males, historically speaking.